OmniPeek: History

 Savvius (formerly WildPackets) was founded in 1990 as The AG Group by Mahboud Zabetian and Tim McCreery.
-In 2000 the company changed its name to WildPackets to address the popular market it had developed for its products.
+In 2000, the company changed its name to WildPackets to address the market it had developed for its products.
 The first product by the company was written for the Macintosh and was called EtherPeek.
-It was the first affordable software-only protocol analyzer for Ethernet networks.
 It was later ported to Microsoft Windows, which was released in 1997.
-Earlier, LocalPeek and TokenPeek were developed for LocalTalk and Token Ring networks respectively.
+Earlier, LocalPeek and TokenPeek were developed for LocalTalk and Token Ring networks, respectively.
 In 2001, AiroPeek was released, which added support for wireless IEEE 802.11 (marketed with the Wi-Fi brand) networks.
-In 2003, the OmniEngine Distributed Capture Engine was released as software, and as a hardware network recorder appliance.
+In 2003, the OmniEngine Distributed Capture Engine was released as software and as a hardware network recorder appliance.

-In the early morning of July 15, 2002, WildPackets' building in Walnut Creek, California burnt to the ground including everything in it.
-However, no one was hurt and the employees regrouped at a new location and the company survived the fire.
+In the early morning of July 15, 2002, WildPackets' building in Walnut Creek, California burnt to the ground, including everything in it.
+No injuries were reported, and the company resumed operations at a new location.

 Mid-April 2015, the company changed its name from WildPackets to Savvius and broadened its focus to include network security.

 In June 2018, Savvius was acquired by LiveAction, a company that provides network performance management, visualization and analytics software.

 Acquisitions

 Savvius acquired Net3 Group in November 2000.
-Their product, NetSense, an expert system for network troubleshooting, was converted initially converted into a plug-in and then later fully integrated into a new version of the product called EtherPeekNX.
+Their product, NetSense, an expert system for network troubleshooting, was converted initially converted into a plug-in and then later fully integrated into the product EtherPeekNX.

 Savvius acquired Optimized Engineering Corporation in 2001.
-Optimized network analysis instructors, training courses and certifications were added to Savvius' services.
+As a result, training courses, certifications, and instructors for network analysis were incorporated into the company’s services.